 5-day and one 7-day sesshin are held each year at the Toronto

-- Work Sesshins are offered once a year in the
+- Work Sesshins are held in the

 spring.
 These sesshins, with fewer hours of formal zazen and a

 much longer work period, focus on garden and kitchen work.
 Work

 sesshins are ideal for learning learn how to continue